Find Affordable College Courses

 $16,872 Average Tuition & Fees

-Bridgewater State University landed the #8 spot in the 2023 rankings for the best value communication and journalism programs.
+With a ranking of #8, Bridgewater State University did quite well on this year’s best value schools for communication and journalism students.
 Bridgewater State is a moderately-sized public school located in the suburb of Bridgewater.

-Bridgewater State undergraduate students pay an average of $16,872 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Bridgewater State are $16,872 a year.
 While working on their degree, communication and journalism majors at Bridgewater State accumulate an average of around $26,150 in student debt.
 This translates to an average monthly loan payment of $183, based on a 10-year repayment plan.

 #9